Manuramv/cartrack-user/README.md

 - I've followed the data binding approach to bind the views with classes and view models,so that I can perform the UI actions with less code and directly from viewmodel.We have extensively used data binding in this application wherever it's possible.
 - I also used the 2 way binding for the Edittexts and Spinners to improve app's efficiency.
 - My Activity class and Spinner Adapter looks very clean.
-- `Binding Adapters` and `Inverse Binding Adapters` used wherever it's possible, especially in setting the `double' type value to edittext.
-I'm happy that I got very good understanding about this after the completion of this project.
+- `Binding Adapters` and `Inverse Binding Adapters` used wherever it's possible, especially on setting the `data and image` at spinner, `validation check` in login page, `Mapinfo Window`.

 # Other Important Libraries Used:
 - `Retrofit` - For networking calls